ronaldodduarte/mongo_system_log/README.md

 * Ip
 * HostName
 * App - File name that was executed;
-* ModuleCalled - Module name where methods was called;
+* ModuleCalled - Module name that methods where called;
 * Date -  Date Time on format 2010-12-12 11:41:42,612;
 * Severity -  INFO, ERROR or CRITICAL;
-* Message - The message that want be logged;
+* Message - The message that want to be logged;
 * Payload - A dict that used to call a request for example;
 * Result - A request result.